-In order to secure a divorce the Petitioner (person seeking to divorce) must satisfy the court:-
+In order to secure a divorce the Petitioner (person seeking to divorce) must currently satisfy the court:-

 1. That the marriage has irretrievably broken down and